Japanese Patterns of Design

 12:00-0:00 Sun, Mon

-You can drink in a daytime
+You can drink in the daytime

 Uokin Honten